 - Develop innovative and creative thinkers through researches, especially in the areas of natural sciences, mathematics, and computer studies;

 - Enhance among learners the qualities of a true Lasallian by helping them recognize the community not as a subject or laboratory for learning but as a venue to reach out to the less fortunate.
-Specifically, the CSCSGS prepares graduate students to become highly competent in aspects of natural science, mathematics, and computer studies through its Master’s programs in Biology, Environmental Science, Physical Science, Mathematics and Information Technology, and Doctorate program in Biology;
+Specifically, the CSCSGS prepares graduate students to become highly competent in aspects of natural science, mathematics, and computer studies through its Master’s programs in Biology, Environmental Science, Physical Science, Mathematics and Information Technology, and Doctorate program in Biology and Information Technology;

 - The graduate programs in physical science, environmental science and biology provide well-rounded education through scientific researches, field exposures, and laboratory works and classroom interactions.